Doubling constructions: Global functoriality for non-generic cuspidal representations: Introduction

+As noted above, for symplectic and quasi-split orthogonal groups, the weak functorial transfer of automorphic representations follows directly from \cite[\S~1.5]{Arthur2013}.
+In fact, as explained by Shin in \cite{Shin2023} as far as the weak transfer is concerned one can simplify the argument of \cite{Arthur2013} and extend it to cover all (possibly non-quasi-split) classical groups.
+To do so one still needs the stabilization of the trace formula and the twisted one and, consequently, some variants of the fundamental lemma, including ones which are not yet available in the literature.

+Our proof is arguably simpler, at least as far as its prerequisites are concerned.
+On the downside, our results and techniques do not provide information about the image of the weak functorial transfer or the structure of $A$-packets, nor do they address the trace identities for local $A$-packets.

+We note that Theorem~\ref{theo:globl functorial lift} for general spin groups already implies the same result for special orthogonal groups, because representations of special orthogonal groups are simply representations of general spin groups with a trivial central character.

+We expect our techniques to be applicable to quasi-split or even non-quasi-split classical groups as well, see below.

-Cogdell \textit{et al.} \cite{CKPS2,CKPS,CPSS} proved the existence of a global functorial lift to $\GL_N(\A)$ for globally generic cuspidal representations, i.e., cuspidal representations affording a Whittaker--Fourier coefficient, of quasi-split classical groups.
-Their main tool for the proof was the Converse Theorem of Cogdell and Piatetski-Shapiro \cite{CPS3,CPS1999}, which at its core is an $L$-function method -- its applicability to functoriality depends on a sufficiently conclusive theory of $L$-functions for pairs $(\pi,\tau)$ of automorphic representations of $G(\A)$ and $\GL_k(\A)$.
-Their work approached $L$-functions via the Langlands--Shahidi method, which is limited to generic representations.
-Accordingly, their results were limited to globally generic $\pi$.
-Asgari and Shahidi \cite{AsgSha} extended functoriality in the generic case to split general spin groups.
-However, it was not known if an $L$-functions approach could be used to study functoriality when $\pi$ is not globally generic.
+In the important special case of globally generic cuspidal automorphic representations of quasi-split classical groups, i.e., those representations admitting a nonzero Whittaker--Fourier coefficient, Cogdell \textit{et al.} \cite{CKPS2,CKPS,CPSS} proved the existence of a (strong) functorial transfer to $\GL_N(\A)$.
+(In the globally generic case the isobaric transfer is compatible with the local transfer predicted by the local Langlands correspondence.)
+In their proof they used the Converse Theorem of Cogdell and Piatetski-Shapiro \cite{CPS3,CPS1999} (more precisely, the version in \cite[\S~2]{CKPS2}), in order to reduce the existence of a transfer to proving the analytic properties of $L$-functions for pairs of cuspidal automorphic representations of $G(\A)$ and $\GL_k(\A)$.
+The pertinent $L$-functions in those works were studied using the Whittaker--Fourier coefficients of Eisenstein series, that is, using the so-called Langlands--Shahidi method, developed in \cite{La2,La5,Sh2,Sh4,Shahidi1985,Sh3}; see also Shahidi \cite{ShahidiBook2010} and the references therein.
+This method is limited to generic representations and accordingly, their results were limited to globally generic representations of $G(\A)$.
+Asgari and Shahidi \cite{AsgSha,AsgSha2} extended functoriality in the generic case to quasi-split general spin groups.

-In this work we develop a theory of $L$-functions for pairs of arbitrary irreducible cuspidal automorphic representations of $G(\A)$ and $\GL_k(\A)$, for all $n$ and $k$, based on the recent generalization of the doubling method \cite{CFGK2}.
-Combining our results with the Converse Theorem, we prove global functoriality to $\GL_N(\A)$. \begin{theorem} Any irreducible unitary cuspidal automorphic representation of $G(\A)$ has a functorial lift to $\GL_N(\A)$. \end{theorem}